 On one single bet it represents only 5%, so a $1.90 line is a 5% margin, but across eight legs all up, the margin instead of being 5% is a pretty big 33%.
 That’s the main detriment in regard to the multis.
 The more legs you have in the multi, the worse that detriment becomes.

 The other mistake that a lot of punters make when betting multis is that you can’t take multis through a number of bookmakers.
-You’ve got to stick to the one bookmaker.
-It’s not always the fact that a bookmaker is going to give you the best odds about every one of your legs.
-If you were to shop around, you would bet for each of those legs where the odds were the best.
+You’ve got to stick to the one bookmaker which means you’re not getting the best odds about every one of your legs.
+If you were to shop around, you would bet each of those legs where the odds were the best.

 Often by having a multi, but you organising it (waiting for that first leg to be won before you put the all-up bet on the next leg), you’ll get much better odds.
 Although it is rather a frustrating thing to do so many people just throw in a multi and see how it goes.

-However there are some circumstances where a multi can be of advantage.
-Of course, if you see that the bookmaker has got one of your teams or one of the horses that you’re interested in, it seems to be better odds and it might be a week ahead of the race or the game being conducted, if you take it now and put it in a multi, you can get much better odds than if you wait to just before the game.
+However, there are some circumstances where a multi can be of advantage.
+For example, you may see that the bookmaker has got one of your teams or one of the horses that you’re interested in at much better odds than other bookies.
+If you take it now and put it in a multi, you can get much better odds than if you wait to just before the game.

 Look at the odds of your last leg failing and add that as an increment based on your first four legs.
 Maybe if you’re betting the shorter-priced favourites in the first four legs, then it could sway the odds in your favour.
 The odds have got to be fairly short for that to be of significant benefit because if you look at what the odds would be of getting your first four up.